 | Unified Inland/Coastal | N/A for NR | Not available |

-This concise fee comparison gives you a clear cost analysis: short‑term coastal access at $38, annual inland access at $54, and higher season hunting fees at $119.
-Check designated waters for validity.
+This quick fee comparison shows your options clearly: short-term coastal access for $14, annual inland for $54, and higher season hunting fees at $119.
+Just confirm the license matches the waters you’ll fish.

 Ten-Day and Short-Term License Options for Visitors

-If you’re visiting for a short stay, the state offers two affordable 10‑day options: the Coastal Recreational Fishing 10‑Day License for $38 and the Inland Fishing 10‑Day License for $28, each valid for ten days from the purchase date.
+If you’re only in town for a short visit, two 10-day options keep costs low: the Coastal Recreational Fishing 10-Day License for $14 and the Inland Fishing 10-Day License for $28.
+Both start on the purchase date and last exactly 10 days.

-You’ll find these short-term benefits ideal when you want quality fishing experiences without committing to an annual permit.
-Both licenses let you fish in their designated waters for the ten-day window, but you must follow all local regulations, including size and possession limits.
+These short-term picks work great when you want good fishing without committing to a full year.
+They let you fish in their specific waters during that window, but you still must follow all local rules, including size and possession limits.

-Choose the coastal option if you’ll be targeting saltwater species; choose the inland option for lakes, rivers, and reservoirs.
+Go with the coastal version for saltwater species and the inland one for lakes, rivers, and reservoirs.

 Where and How Non-Residents Can Purchase Licenses

-For online purchasing, create an account, select the appropriate Coastal or Inland license, and pay the fee; you’ll receive a printable or mobile copy immediately.
-If you prefer human assistance, call the provided number to complete the sale and get guidance on short‑term versus annual options.
+For online purchases, create an account, choose the right Coastal or Inland license, and pay.
+You’ll get a printable or mobile copy right away.
+If you want help, call the number above—they can walk you through short-term versus annual choices.

-In person vendors statewide give you an instant paper license and let you ask local staff about region‑specific choices.
-Know the prices before you start: non‑resident annual Coastal is $38, annual Inland $54, 10‑Day Coastal $38, and 10‑Day Inland $28.
+Vendors across the state hand you a paper license on the spot and can answer questions about local options.
+Just remember the prices: non-resident annual Coastal is $38, annual Inland $54, 10-Day Coastal $14, and 10-Day Inland $28.

 Rules, Limits, and What You Can Keep While Fishing

-Because you’re fishing under a non‑resident license, you must follow North Carolina’s size, bag, and possession limits, fish only in the waters covered by your specific Coastal or Inland permit, and keep your catch for personal use only — sale is prohibited.
+With a non-resident license, you must follow North Carolina’s size, bag, and possession limits, fish only in the waters your Coastal or Inland permit covers, and keep your catch for personal use only—selling it is not allowed.

 As a non-resident angler, obey NC size, bag, and possession limits, fish only permitted waters, and never sell your catch.

-You’ll pay $38 for a Coastal Recreational Fishing License to fish saltwater, $54 for an inland license to fish freshwater, or $14 for a ten‑day coastal permit.
-Regardless of which you buy, state fishing regulations apply equally to residents and non‑residents.
+You’ll pay $38 for a Coastal Recreational Fishing License to fish saltwater, $54 for an inland license to fish freshwater, or $14 for a ten-day coastal permit.
+No matter which one you buy, state fishing regulations apply equally to residents and non-residents (see the official recreational fishing licenses page for details).

-Know the catch limits and size minimums for species you target before you cast.
-Limits vary by species and location; violating them can result in fines and loss of gear.
+Learn the catch limits and size minimums for the species you plan to target before you start.
+Limits change by species and location, and breaking them can mean fines or lost gear.

-Following these rules protects fisheries and keeps your trip compliant.
+These rules protect the fisheries and keep your trip worry-free.

 Tournament and Exemption Permits Affecting Visitors

-If you’re a non-resident organizing or entering a competitive event and plan to sell fish, you must get a Recreational Fishing Tournament License — that’s non-negotiable under tournament regulations.
+If you’re a non-resident running or joining a competitive event and you plan to sell fish, you must get a Recreational Fishing Tournament License—there’s no way around it.

-Alternatively, if you’re hosting an organized outing and want to exempt individual participants from buying licenses, apply for the Coastal Recreational Fishing License Exemption Permit by submitting a written exemption application at least 30 days before the event.
+Or, if you’re hosting an organized trip and want to waive individual licenses, you can apply for the Coastal Recreational Fishing License Exemption Permit.
+Submit the written application at least 30 days ahead.

-Remember that non-residents may instead use a Coastal Recreational Fishing Ten-Day License ($38) for short visits, or the annual Coastal license ($38) for longer stays; the unified inland/coastal option isn’t available to you.
+Non-residents can also simply use a Coastal Recreational Fishing Ten-Day License ($14) for quick trips or the annual Coastal license ($38) for longer stays.
+The unified inland/coastal option stays off-limits.

-Plan ahead, file required paperwork on time, and enforce regulations to avoid penalties and protect fisheries.
+Plan early, file paperwork on time, and enforce the limits to avoid penalties and protect the fisheries.

 Lifetime and Special-Status License Considerations for Non-Residents

 You should also check whether you qualify for reduced-fee special status licenses.
-Non-resident disabled veterans and residents of adult care homes can obtain a special-status license for $14, ensuring affordability for eligible individuals.
+Disabled veterans and residents of adult care homes can obtain a special-status license for $14, making it more affordable for those who qualify.

 Common Situations: Charter Boats, Joint Waters, and Private Ponds

-When you fish from a charter boat in North Carolina, you don’t need to buy a separate coastal license—the charter operator holds the required permits and covers legal vessel-based fishing for all passengers.
-You’ll still follow size and possession limits and should confirm the operator follows charter boat regulations before boarding.
+When you fish from a charter boat in North Carolina, you skip buying your own coastal license—the operator already holds the required permits and covers everyone on board.
+You still follow size and possession limits, so ask the captain about their rules before you step on.

-For joint waters, you can use either a Coastal or Inland license; non-residents often buy the Coastal Recreational 10-Day License ($38) or the annual Coastal ($38) for saltwater access.
-Private pond access on privately owned land requires no license, so non-residents may fish there without a permit.
+For joint waters, either a Coastal or Inland license works.
+Non-residents often grab the Coastal Recreational 10-Day License ($14) or the annual Coastal ($38) for easy saltwater access.
+Private ponds on privately owned land need no license at all.

 | Situation | License Needed? | Notes |